icepaq/OpenSourceMorning/README.md

 Databse: MongoDB

 ### Contributing
 This project is in it's starting stages.
-Until there is a formal project structure and a CONTRIBUTE.md file contact one of the project founders via Discord if you would like to contribute.
+Reference the [Contribution Guidelines](https://github.com/icepaq/OpenSourceMorning/blob/main/CONTRIBUTE.md) for more information on how to contribute.

 [Anton#2908](https://github.com/icepaq)